-EU ‘done’ with Russia sanctions – official
+EU to change focus of Russia sanctions – Politico

 For more stories on economy & finance visit RT's business section